-ISI Inspection Report 2022 MPW Guides Our experience of university admissions has led to the publication of a series of MPW Guides to Higher Education.
+MPW Guides Our experience of university admissions has led to the publication of a series of MPW Guides to Higher Education.
 These guides cover general entrance procedures, admission to Oxford and Cambridge and admission to degree courses such as Medicine, Dentistry, Pharmacy and Pharmacology, Veterinary Science, Engineering, Physiotherapy, Business and Economics, Psychology, Law and Art School.
 MPW Guides, our university seminars and our mock interview service are used not only by our own students but also by pupils from a wide variety of other schools.
 Scholarships and Bursaries Each year MPW awards a number of scholarships and bursaries to help fund the fees of gifted and talented students who are likely to gain particular benefit from our academic provision and from the more general opportunities that the college has to offer.
 Scholarships are awarded entirely on academic merit, whereas bursaries also take account of financial status and are therefore means-tested in accordance with guidelines issued by the Independent Schools' Bursars' Association.
-For further details about how to apply for an award, parents should contact the Admissions Officer.
-Activities Programme For many of our students, sporting and other extra-curricular activities play a vital role in promoting a balanced lifestyle.
-The activities that we organise are designed to be non-compulsory, constantly adapting to new student input, UCAS-friendly and fun.
+For further details about how to apply for an award, parents should contact the Admissions Officer. successfully tailor applications for their desired university courses.
+ISI Inspection Report 2022 Activities Programme For many of our students, sporting and other extra-curricular activities play a vital role in promoting a balanced lifestyle.
+The activities that we organise are designed to be constantly adapting to new student input, UCAS-friendly and fun.
 Their purpose is to stimulate new interests, to prepare students for the role that extra-curricular activities play at university and to be sufficiently flexible not to interfere with academic priorities.
 There are many popular sports on offer at MPW including football, golf, tennis, badminton and boot camp.
 The college also has membership of a local gym which is available for students to use.
-There are numerous opportunities for involvement in activities other than physical recreation, including the student council, a debating society, creative arts workshops, community and charity work, Duke of Edinburgh's Award, drama and musical productions and a college ball.
-We also produce a college magazine written and edited largely by our students.
+There are numerous opportunities for involvement in enrichment activities other than physical recreation, including the student council, a debating society, Model UN, creative writing workshops, the Duke of Edinburgh Awards scheme, and drama and music productions.
 A level at MPW MPW has over 500 students in the sixth form, most of whom are studying over two years.
 All major departments employ their own course notes and organise seminars and extra surgeries designed to supplement timetabled lessons.
-Two-Year A level Courses These courses are designed for students who are continuing at MPW after GCSE or for students from other schools who are seeking a change of environment after Year 11.
+Two-Year A level Courses

+These courses are designed for students who are continuing at MPW after GCSE or for students from other schools who are seeking a change of environment after Year 11.
 In common with most schools in the independent sector, the majority of students joining us in Year 12 study three subjects at A level and some undertake an Extended Project Qualification (EPQ) in Year 13.
 This programme enables students to follow a broad and balanced academic curriculum combined with the opportunity of developing in-depth study and research skills.
 An increasing number of students also join MPW at the end of Year 12 either to complete the studies that they have started at their previous schools or to change direction with a new approach or a new set of subjects.
-One-Year A level Courses These self-contained courses cover the complete syllabus in one year and are run entirely separately from the second year of our two-year programme.
-One-year courses are designed for students with previous experience of A level work and include the option of taking up a new subject that may not have been available at school, often allowing students to rethink their UCAS options in a fresh and constructive manner.
+One-Year A level Courses These self-contained courses cover the complete specification in one year and are run entirely separately from the second year of our two-year programme.
+Oneyear courses are designed for students with previous experience of A level work and include the option of taking up a new subject that may not have been available at school, often allowing students to rethink their UCAS options in a fresh and constructive manner.